lf-edge/ekuiper/docs/en_US/rules/overview.md

 ### id

 The identification of the rule.
-The rule name cannot be duplicated in the same Kuiper instance.
+The rule name cannot be duplicated in the same eKuiper instance.

 ### sql